vitoliveiras/nextjs-dashboard/README.md

 ### Authentication vs. Authorization

 - Authentication is about *making sure the user is who they say they are*.
 You're improving your identity with something you have like a username and password;
 - Authorization is the next step.
-Once a uer's identity is confirmed, *authorization decides what parts of the application they are allowed to use*.
+Once a user's identity is confirmed, *authorization decides what parts of the application they are allowed to use*.

 ### How to generate a secret key to use in the NextAuth.js